-Instructor Gina Guth, the daughter of Mrs. Jean Guth, has the process scaled down and offers a hands on approach to the recipe.
-She shares her mother's recipe which is a sweet raised dough variety passed on by Ida Rouer-Lardinois, second generation Walloon immigrant from Belgium who learned the process from her mother, Adele Deviller-Vandertie-Rouer, and mother-in-law, Mary LuMaye who were born in Belgium.
+Gina Guth, the daughter of Mrs. Jean Guth, has the process scaled down and offers a hands on approach to the recipe passed on to her by Ida Rouer-Lardinois, second generation Walloon immigrant from Belgium who learned the process from her mother, Adele Deviller-Vandertie-Rouer, and mother-in-law, Mary LuMaye who were born in Belgium.

 There are several varieties of Belgian Pie that are baked on a sweet pastry.
 Cherry, prune, apple, and raisin flavors have a sweet cheese topping.
 The rice is topped with whip cream.
 Scroll through the slides below to learn about each type of pie.